Fonta1n3/FullyNoded/Docs/QandA.md

 #### Question : how to create a 2 of 2 multisig wallet with my Coldcard and FullyNoded?
 Video on how to easily create a 2 of 2 multisig wallet with your Coldcard and FullyNoded: https://m.youtube.com/watch?v=daXvAcHy8H0

+#### Question : In `wallet - invoice`: Is there a way I can go back to a previous receive wallet address?
+not really... its possible if you imported multisig descriptors manually though.<br/>
+We should discourage the re-use of receiving addresses for the sake of privacy protection.<br/>

+#### Question : If I allready have a full node running on my Mac.
+Can I use the standup app with it?
+`Standup` app is fully compatible with existing nodes, but you can not specify a `datadir` or a network in your `bitcoin.conf`
+You do not need to delete anything, generally speaking.